nu11ptr/rdbg/rdbg/README.md

 That works fine for servers and long-running programs, but since the messages are delivered via a different thread there is an implicit race condition.
-As such, if your program is not a server or long-running you will likely need the `wait_and_quit` function at the end of your program.
-This will pause execution until all messages have been sent via the TCP socket.
+As such, if your program is not a server or long-running you will likely need the `flush` function at the end of your program.
+This will wait for all queued messages to be sent.
+For failing tests, this function will need to be called before the point of crash to see the output.

 ```rust
 let world = "world!";